Venture building isn’t just something Fortune 500 companies, research universities, and states are exploring today.

 Rapidly evaluate and advance business ideas

-Your VC, like many others, often seeks the one 'right' opportunity in the market.
+Your VC, like others, often seeks the one 'right' opportunity in the market.
 But this can lead to analysis paralysis.

 Program-stage forcing functions implemented by the High Alpha Innovation team help us and our venture-building partners make rapid, yet informed decisions with an abundance mindset.